Dame Maggie Smith Hints She’s Done With The ‘Downton Abbey’ Story

 “I was firmly convinced it would start with the funeral.
 I could croak it and it would just start with the body.”

-Dame Maggie Smith explained her reservations, saying that before Downton, she had led a normal life, and when she wasn’t working or at an awards show, she was allowed to move through life largely unnoticed, but the series changed all of that.
+Dame Maggie Smith explained her reservations, saying that before Downton, she had led a normal life, and when she wasn’t working or at an awards show, she was allowed to move through life largely unnoticed.
+That, however, all changed thanks to the series.